dylankenneally/dylankenneally/README.md

 </p>

 #### Access to source code
-Most of my work has been for private companies and private clients.
-I'm sure you'll appreaciate that they prefer much of their code to be closed source.
-If you are interested in a particular product or project I've been involved with, please get in touch and I'll arrange access for you - I'm on great terms with everyone I've worked with over the years, so they are generally happy to provide access to the code when asked.
-Where possible, I will try open source as much as I can, but it's the employeres/clients code at the end of the day.
+Most of my work has been for private companies & private clients.
+I'm sure you'll appreciate that they prefer much of their code to be closed-source.
+If you'd like to dig into a particular product or project I've worked on, please get in touch & I'll arrange access for you.
+I'm on great terms with everyone I've worked with over the years, so they're usually more than happy to provide access to the code when asked.
+Where possible, I open source as much as I can, but it's the employer's/client's code at the end of the day.

 <!--
 #### Most of my work has been in corporate/enterprise git repos